-Odell James is in his 10th season on Baylor's operations staff and his sixth working with Colin Shillinglaw and head coach Art Briles.
+Odell James is in his 11th season on Baylor's operations staff and his seventh working with Colin Shillinglaw and head coach Art Briles.
 Previous to that he spent four seasons (2004-07) as assistant director of football operations and assistant strength coach.

 James, a Houston native and four-year Baylor football letterman (1997-2000), joined the Baylor staff from Waco's O & K Sports, a company he founded in August 2002.
 Prior to that, he spent one academic year (2001-02) as a teacher and coach in the Waco Independent School District.
 James served as the seventh grade basketball coach at Waco's St. Louis Catholic Middle School during the 2000-01 season, guiding the team to a district championship, while also working as a personal fitness assistant at Baylor's McLane Student Life Center.